cgwire/kitsu/docs/faq/README.md

 The **search bar** query is applied every time a new character is typed.
 You don't need to type everything to get a quick result.

-For example, in the assets page, type the letter `O` and you get the result of all the assets starting with an `O`.
+For example, in the assets page, type the letters `Ot` and you get the result of all the assets starting with an `Ot`.

 ![Search bar result](../img/faq/filter_autocompletion.png)